Cornell Employee Degree Applicants to ILR Graduate Programs

 Special Considerations for Employee Degree Applicants

 Admission to the ILR graduate degree programs is based on a competitive selection process, and is not automatic or guaranteed for Cornell University Employee Degree candidates.
-Therefore, for Cornell employees who are planning to apply to the MILR and are taking ILR courses on an extramural basis for the purpose of applying those courses towards their degree, it is strongly recommended that applicants apply to the degree program before taking many relevant courses.
-Applicants must apply for admission to the degree program at least two semesters before the degree would be conferred.
-Simply completing all of the required coursework prior to admission to the program will not automatically grant the candidate admission nor the desired degree.
+Therefore, for Cornell employees who are planning to apply to the M.I.L.R. and are taking ILR courses on an extramural basis for the purpose of applying those courses towards their degree, it is strongly recommended that applicants apply to the degree program prior to taking many relevant courses.
+The ILR Graduate Committee will only accept a total of 9 (nine) credits from extramural study towards the M.I.L.R. degree program if admitted into the program as an Employee Degree.
+Completing all of the required coursework prior to admission to the program does not automatically grant the candidate admission nor the desired degree.

-Unlike external candidates, Cornell employees who have successfully completed graduate level courses extramurally at Cornell prior to matriculating in the M.I.L.R. or M.S./Ph.D. degree program may petition the Graduate Committee (in the M.I.L.R. case) or the Special Committee (in the M.S./Ph.D. case) to transfer up to two registration units from their extramural studies toward their degree requirements.
-Employees matriculating in the M.P.S. program may petition the Graduate Committee to transfer one registration unit.
-(A full registration unit is the equivalent of one semester of full time study in a graduate program.)
-If the Graduate Committee approves, the student must then submit a General Petition to the Graduate School to be awarded those registration units.
+Unlike external candidates, Cornell employees who have successfully completed graduate level courses extramurally at Cornell prior to matriculating in the M.I.L.R. program may petition the ILR Graduate Committee to transfer up to 9 (nine) credits from their extramural studies toward their degree requirements.
+The courses must have been taken at the graduate level (5000) level or above, taken for a letter grade, and have a final grade of C or above.
+M.S./Ph.D. degree program candidates may petition the Special Committee to transfer up to two registration units from their extramural studies toward their degree requirements.
 The Committee has the option of accepting some of the course work, but may disallow some courses based on performance or academic relevance to the degree program.
 The Graduate School also has this option.
-(External candidates do not have the option of transferring credits for coursework done elsewhere.)